 The Juris Doctor (JD) is an internationally recognised, three-year postgraduate qualification that opens up a world of possibilities.
 Following completion of an undergraduate degree, the JD leads you to a career in legal practice.
 You can pursue a JD at UWA after completing a bachelor's degree in any discipline.
-UWA's Law School is the fifth oldest in Australia and ranks in the top 100 law schools of the world, according to QS World University Rankings by Subject 2016.
+UWA's Law School is the fifth oldest in Australia and ranks in the top 75 law schools of the world, according to the 2019 Times Higher Education World Subject Rankings 2019.

 About this course

 By choosing to pursue a career in law through the UWA JD, you will: